10. Optimization and Nonlinear Solvers#

 The JuMP.jl package is an ambitious implementation of a modelling language for optimization problems in Julia.

-In that sense, it is more like an AMPL (or Pyomo) built on top of the Julia language with macros, and able to use a variety of different commerical and open source solvers.
+In that sense, it is more like an AMPL (or Pyomo) built on top of the Julia language with macros, and able to use a variety of different commercial and open-source solvers.

 If you have a linear, quadratic, conic, mixed-integer linear, etc. problem then this will likely be the ideal “meta-package” for calling various solvers.